-Wacom tablets are primarily used with Graphics software such as Photoshop, Photoshop Elements, Illustrator, PaintShop Pro, Corel Painter, Corel Draw, Autodesk Sketchbook plus a host of high end professional software - and - they can also be an incredible help for someone with RSI (repetitive stress injury) which can be caused by long term mouse use.
+Graphics Tablets are primarily used with Graphics software (Photoshop, Photoshop Elements, PaintShop Pro, Corel Painter, Autodesk Sketchbook), Vector software (Adobe Illustrator, Corel Draw) plus a host of high end professional software - and - they can also be an incredible help for someone with RSI (repetitive stress injury) which can be caused by long term mouse use.

 Wacom graphics tablets (also known as a pen tablets) are the must have, indispensable tool for photographers, designers, digital artists and other computer users.
 All things being equal, in fact, the natural feel and precision of a graphics tablets outperforms a mouse every time in every situation.

-We started our artistic endeavors (no matter what level we were) with crayons and moved to pencils and pens, markers and brushes.
+The first thing you notice and one of the reasons that Graphics Tablets are so darn popular is the totally natural way they feel when you're working with one.
+Most of us began our artistic endeavors (no matter what level we're at now) with crayons and moved to pencils and pens, markers and brushes.
 We have been using these tools with paper all our lives.

-No matter what your skill level (from the artistically challenged to the artistic genius) a tablet takes you to a whole new level of creativity.
+No matter what your skill level (from the artistically challenged to the artistic genius) a tablet takes you to a whole new level of creativity - and damn it sure is a lot of fun!

-When you pick up your Wacom pen the first time it just feels - well, natural and when you draw your first squiggle on the tablet it feels right and you will be amazed at the level of …
+When you pick up your Wacom pen the first time it just feels - well, natural and when you draw your first squiggle on the tablet it feels right and you will be amazed by the precision!

 Compare this to a Intuos Creative tablet, which detects 2540 dots per inch and an Intuos Pro which detects 5080 dots per inch!